core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * State that the EDHOC EAD item must be used as non-critical.

 * Extended description and updates values for KUDOS communication overhead.

+* Special case when non-CAPABLE devices may operate in FS Mode.

 ## Version -07 to -08 ## {#sec-07-08}